zimbru/roman-numeral-converter/README.md

 - JUnit 5: Testing framework
 - Mockito: Mocking framework for unit tests
 - SLF4J: Logging facade
+- Springdoc: generating OpenAPI documentation and Swagger interface

 For a complete list of dependencies and their versions, please refer to the `pom.xml` file.

 ## Additional Information

-For further details on the API usage, configuration options, or contribution guidelines, please refer to the project documentation or contact the development team.
+For further details on the API usage, configuration options, or contribution guidelines, please refer to the project documentation or contact me.